-Sewerage and Pollution Related
+Sewerage and Pollution related

-- Preventing the number of pollution incidents is the most important performance commitment for household customers from this bank. - Reducing the number of pollution incidents is equally important for both HH and NHH customers. - 60% of participants aged over 60 concerned about reducing the number of pollution incidents, this is significantly higher than those aged under 40. - Reducing the number of pollution incidents is also at the top of the list for NHH customers, but this is very closely followed by reducing the number of floods inside properties
+- Preventing the number of pollution incidents is most important performance commitment for household customers from this bank. - Reducing the number of pollution incidents is significantly higher to HH customers compared to NHH. - Those ages 60+ are more concerned about reducing the number of pollution incidents than those aged under 50 (this is significantly higher) - Reducing the number of pollution incidents is also at the top of the list for NHH customers, but this is very closely followed by reducing the number of floods inside properties. - This concern is significantly higher than for HH customers.